kstreith/mjsworks/input/shows.md

   <div class="eventSideBar">

-  Saturday, August 28th, 2021 9am - 6pm
+  Saturday, April 30th, 2022 11am - 6pm
-  Sunday, August 29th, 2021 12:30pm - 5pm
+  Sunday, May 1st, 2022 11am - 5pm

-  Cary Town Hall Campus
-  Cary, NC 27511
+  Byrd Park
+  1301 Blanton Avenue
+  Richmod, VA 23221
 ​
   </div>

   <div class="eventDetails">

-Join me at Cary's Town Hall campus on Academy Street for the 45th Annual Lazy Daze Arts & Crafts Festival.
-The two-day event will feature over 300 artists including Jerry Miller Award winners, live music, children's activities, and a variety of food and drink vendors.
-We look forward to enjoying the Lazy Daze of summer with you!
+Join me at Byrd Park for the 51st Annual Arts and Craft Show.
+The two-day event will feature over 350 artists and is a nationally-rated juried show.
+I've been waiting for 2 years to go to this show with previous Covid-19 cancellations.
+The event is free for the public.

   <div class="eventPic">